 Once you have the curry ready and it has cooled down completely, we can make the pastry.
 It’s so easy to make this pastry.
 In a large bowl, measure out the flour and add salt to it.
 Mix well so that the salt is evenly distributed..
 Cut the butter into cubes and using a fork, or a pastry cutter, mix the butter into the flour.
 I try and cut the butter and put it back in the fridge to allow it to cool down completely.

 Once the butter is mixed in, add the cold water and make a dough.
-I try and add a little water a time instead of all at one go.
+I try and add a little water at a time instead of all in one go.
 Using the fork, I gently mix the flour to form a dough.
 The dough should be soft enough to roll out.
 Similar to when you are making pita or roti or any flat bread.
 Do not knead the dough.

 When the dough is ready, I like to fold it so that it forms layers.
 I roll it out into a rectangular sort of shape and fold it into three.
 Then turn and fold into three again to form layers.